offjangir/RobotArena/README.md

 }
 ```

-You can get the checkpoint and configs from https://huggingface.co/robovlms/RoboVLMs.
+You can get the checkpoint and configs from the [RoboVLMs Hugging Face repository](https://huggingface.co/robovlms/RoboVLMs).
 (We use `kosmos_ph_bridge-post-train.pt` and `kosmos_ph_bridge-post-train.json` as the default checkpoint and config file.)

-* You should also download folder `kosmos-2-patch14-224` from https://huggingface.co/microsoft/kosmos-2-patch14-224 and put it `RoboVLM/.vlms/kosmos-2-patch14-224`.
+Then, you should also download folder `kosmos-2-patch14-224` from [here](https://huggingface.co/microsoft/kosmos-2-patch14-224) and put it in `RoboVLM/.vlms/kosmos-2-patch14-224`.

 Activate the Conda environment and run the server:
 ```bash